wp-plugins/woocommerce-admin-input-masks/readme.txt

 == Frequently Asked Questions ==

-= Does it work only for prices? =
+= What type of inputs are supported? =

-Yes
+It works only for prices, for now

 == Screenshots ==